greenm01/ec4x/docs/ec4x_specs.md

 10 SRP = 10(2 + 2(0.5)) = 30 PP
 ```

-The cost in SRP to advance one SL level is:
+For SL1 to SL5, the cost in SRP to advance one SL level is:

 ```
 SRP = 20 + SL(5)